candu/node-sandbox/project70/beginner-tutorial/Mixu.md

 Every DOM node can emit events, and you can bind callbacks as event listeners on specific DOM nodes.
 In node.js, there are no DOM nodes; we need something else to emit events!
 Enter `EventEmitter`.

+In node.js, `EventEmitter` is essentially a glorified multimap between event names and listeners.
+Notably, `EventEmitter` *does not guarantee asynchronous execution!* When an Event is fired, something like this will
+happen:

+    for (var listener in this._events[eventName]) {
+      listener.apply(null, args);
+    }

+It is up to each `listener` to provide an asynchronous implementation so that this won't block the event loop.

+## Streams

+Methods like `readFileSync()`, `readFile()` are memory hogs: like Python's `file.read()`, they read *everything* into memory in one large chunk.
+`readSync()`, `read()` do streaming I/O, exposing data a bit at a time.
+There are streaming methods for file, HTTP, TCP socket, and inter-process I/O.